Sony RX100 VI Comparison Review

 The Sony Cyber-shot DSC-RX100 VI is a fixed lens compact camera that was officially introduced in June 2018 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX100 VI has a Camera Elo of 2456.
-This rating puts the RX100 VI among the top 10 percent of all travel zoom compact cameras.
-In terms of its sensor size category (one inch cameras), the RX100 VI ranks among the top 20 percent.
-Based on its within category standings, the camera earns a 5-star performance rating.
+Is the Sony RX100 VI a good camera?
+The RX100 VI has a Camera Elo of 2467.
+This rating puts the RX100 VI among the top 20 percent of all travel zoom compact cameras.
+In terms of its sensor size category (one inch cameras), the RX100 VI ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Sony RX100 VI|